sudarsan-surendralal/chinook_queries/glossary.md

 - End of a statement must end with ";"
 - Generally commmands don't have underscores
 - Different flavours of SQL have slightly different syntax
+- Wildcards represented by "%".
+Wildcards take longer to process